-4 The purpose of the National Liver Review Board (NLRB) is to provide fair, equitable, and prompt peer review of exceptional candidates whose medical urgency is not accurately reflected by the calculated MELD/PELD score.
-The NLRB will base decisions on policy, the guidance documents, and in cases which lack specific guidance, the medical urgency of the candidate as compared to other candidates with the same MELD or PELD score adjustment or specific MELD or PELD score.
+- 3 The purpose of the National Liver Review Board (NLRB) is to provide fair, equitable, and prompt peer - 4 review of exceptional candidates whose medical urgency is not accurately reflected by the calculated - 5 MELD/PELD score.
+The NLRB will base decisions on policy, the guidance documents, and in cases which - 6 lack specific guidance, the medical urgency of the candidate as compared to other candidates with the - 7 same MELD or PELD score adjustment or specific MELD or PELD score. - 8 The NLRB is comprised of specialty boards, including: - Adult Hepatocellular Carcinoma (HCC) Transplant Oncology - Adult Other Diagnosis - Pediatrics, which reviews requests made on behalf of any candidate registered prior to turning 18 years old and adults with certain pediatric diagnoses - 13 The immediate past-Chair of the Liver and Intestinal Organ Transplantation Committee serves as the - 14 Chair of the NLRB for a two year term.